kidlat2024/kidlatnews/content/page/WTFPL 3.0.md

 7 modification, publication, distribution and/or sale of this work, 8 without restrictions and conditions, or warranties of any kind.
 ````

+## Kidlat News is WTFPL 3.0

+Kidlat News is licensed under WTFPL 3.0, the first creative work to be so licensed.
+That means you can steal all the content of this website.
+You can copy an article and pass it on as your own work and submit it to your English composition class.
+You can sell it.
+You can download this entire website and reproduce it in another URL.
+You can do whatever the fuck you want to.